Copper ETF: The Great Investment Debate – Buy-In or Miss Out?

 Copper Shortage: A Prolonged Challenge with Solutions in Supply Boost

-The copper market faces a long-lasting impact from shortages unless immediate actions are taken to address the supply shortfalls.
+The copper market will be affected for a long time by shortages unless immediate action is taken to address the supply shortfalls.
 The key lies in increasing exploration and mining activities.
 However, establishing new mining operations is a slow and intricate process.
 Consequently, copper demand is expected to exceed supply for an extended period.

 According to Robin Griffin of Wood Mackenzie, unrest in Peru and rising demand from the energy transition sector are projected to cause significant deficits in copper supply until 2030.
 Peru’s protests have led to the closure of mines, affecting its 10% global copper supply contribution.
 Chile, the leading copper producer at 27%, has also witnessed a 7% year-over-year decrease in output.
 Despite these disruptions, experts like Timna Tanners anticipate the emergence of new mines in 2023.
 The reopening of China and the growing demand from the energy transition are straining copper resources, and the supply deficit might persist until 2024-2025, potentially doubling copper prices.
 Electrification, particularly in electric vehicles (EVs) and charging infrastructure, drives up copper demand due to their high usage of copper.
 The growth of the energy transition poses a significant long-term challenge to copper supply.